 Best Girls Basketball Coach 2014

-The girls coach contest is the seventh installment in USA TODAY High School Sports' "Best Of" series, a competition that has drawn more than 100 million votes and attracted fans from all sections of the country – from big cities to tiny towns and everywhere in between – with 1,700 different schools being involved in one of the contests so far.
-No state has produced multiple winners, as past champions have hailed from Missouri, Vermont, Illinois, Kentucky, North Carolina and Oklahoma.
+The girls coach contest was the seventh installment in USA TODAY High School Sports' "Best Of" series, a competition that has drawn more than 100 million votes and attracted fans from all sections of the country – from big cities to tiny towns and everywhere in between – with 1,700 different schools being involved in one of the contests so far.
+No state has produced multiple winners, as past champions have hailed from Missouri, Vermont, Illinois, Kentucky, North Carolina, Oklahoma and now Kansas.

 The "Best Of" contest series launched in November 2012 with the first best high school football rivalry competition, won by Brookfield vs. Marceline in Missouri.
 The teams celebrated their national title rivalry on in Brookfield.